Home / Blog / Best Practices for Managing Multi-Cloud Environments

 Insecure APIs

 APIs enable data to travel across applications.
-However, without the appropriate security controls in place, malicious actors can use insecure APIs to access the environment or steal sensitive information during transit.
+However, without the appropriate security controls in place, threat actors can use insecure APIs to access the environment or steal sensitive information during transit.

 Credential-based attacks

-Users access resources with their login ID and passwords, but malicious actors often use weak passwords as a way to gain access to systems and networks.
+Users access resources with their login ID and passwords.
+Weak passwords can be an entryway for hackers to gain access to systems and networks.

 Data sharing